 This question may have as simple an answer as “to listen better to their music.”
 But for experienced drummers, it goes beyond this simple function to offer much more help than meets the eye.

-Basically, we can say that drummers wear headphones for noise-isolation—this better than the initial assumption, yet, not enough to offer justification.
+Basically, we can say that drummers wear headphones for noise isolation—this is better than the initial assumption, yet, not enough to offer justification.

 So, here is what you need to know.
 Too much noise can lead to hearing loss.
 There are a lot of scientific facts that have proved loud music leads to hearing issues.